AliPourmand/1D_binary_star_properties/README.md

 column 11: z intersection of $L_1$ plane cross section with shell

-column 12: effective acceleration averaged over the intersection with $L_1$-plane
+column 12: effective acceleration averaged over the intersection with $L_1$-plane (2D integrations)

-column 13: effective acceleration averaged over $L_1$ cross-section area
+column 13: effective acceleration averaged over $L_1$ cross-section area (2D integrations)

-column 14: inverse effective acceleration averaged over $L_1$ cross-section area
+column 14: inverse effective acceleration averaged over $L_1$ cross-section area (2D integrations)

 The folder "binary_tables_compact_ss_units" (which should be unzipped for the code to work); only includes properties that are useful in the described subroutine, and for mass transfer calculations.
 The 3 properties in column 4, 6, and 13 are now provided in the units of a single point-mass star's gravitational acceleration at that zone.
 The full format of these tables are listed below:

 column 1: volume equivalent radius of shell divided by orbital separation
 column 2: relative potential of shell
-column 3: relative avg acceleration on shell
+column 3: relative avg acceleration on shell (including the $L_1$ plane)
 column 4: relative avg acceleration on L plane cross section with shell
 column 5: area of L plane cross section with shell
+column 6: total area of shell (including the $L_1$ plane)

+Note that the provided code that uses the table above reconstructs the truncated (limited by $L_1$ plane) values using 2D values in L1 plane; see the paper.
+Should you need equipotentials for a start that has $\log_{10} q> 2.5$, you should reduce into the same format tables_without_l1

-column 6: total area of shell (including the $L_1$ plane) The file l1l2l3_props.dat includes properties of the three lagrange points for these 109 mass ratios.
+The file l1l2l3_props.dat includes properties of the three lagrange points for these 109 mass ratios.
 The properties are listed below:

 column 1: mass ratio of system (donor to companion)